 A useful and simply laid out tool that offers suppliers guidance on developing a site-based grievance mechanism for their workers.
 This resource applies the United Nations Guiding Principles effectiveness criteria for grievance mechanisms to clearly illustrate good practice in implementing such mechanisms, that align with universally accepted standards.
 Although tailored to the retail industry, this resource is useful for other sectors with complex supply chains.

 Geared towards the banking sector, this briefing paper offers guidance from global experts on how to develop effective grievance mechanisms.
 It proposes 10 straightforward recommendations, which can be applied to other sectors.
-This resource offers a simple explanation of the United Nations Guiding Principles effectiveness criteria for grievance mechanisms and applies these to a number of case studies.
+This resource explains the United Nations Guiding Principles effectiveness criteria for grievance mechanisms and applies these to case studies.
 It offers justification for why SMEs in high risk jurisdictions and sectors would benefit from implementing an operational-level grievance mechanism.

 This toolkit offers a step by step guide on how to design and implement a grievance mechanism.
 It explains the purpose of having a grievance mechanism, including why this is a good business investment, issues to consider when establishing a grievance mechanism, how to build and operate an effective mechanism, and how to use feedback to improve a mechanism.
 This resource includes links to other useful tools.